Login

 LEARNING SKILLS:

 Alongside hard and explicit knowledge, the students will enhance their portfolio of skills through the achievement of soft and tacit skills.
-The focus on heuristics and the analysis of biases that are likely to directly and indirectly affect entrepreneurial decision making processes will permit to collect useful insights that will contribute to the individual and professional growth of students.
+The focus on heuristics and the analysis of biases that are likely to directly and indirectly influence entrepreneurial decision making processes will permit to collect useful insights that contribute to the individual and professional growth of students.

 1. Introduction to entrepreneurship and entrepreneurial behavior;